HemaAnjali/SHL/README.md

 </div>

 # Overview
-The Grammar Scoring Engine for Voice Samples project focuses on evaluating the grammatical correctness of spoken sentences using machine learning techniques.
-The goal is to build a robust and automated system that can analyze voice inputs and assign grammar scores, helping improve spoken language proficiency—especially in educational or language learning settings.
+This project focuses on predicting Mean Opinion Score (MOS) grammar ratings from spoken English audio samples using machine learning techniques.
+The goal is to build a robust and accurate system for scoring grammar quality (Likert scale: 0 to 5) based on features extracted from 45–60 second voice recordings.

-This engine leverages features extracted from voice samples—such as acoustic signals, speech-to-text conversions, and linguistic markers—to evaluate grammar quality.
-The application is particularly useful for learners, educators, and assessment platforms aiming to automate spoken grammar evaluation.
+This system has applications in automated English proficiency tests, education tech platforms, and speech analytics for learners.
+Given the complexity of human speech, various features such as linguistic richness, fluency, and accuracy are indirectly captured through acoustic and language model embeddings.

 # 📁 File Contents